Edsch9086/StormworksLua/README.md

 ### Intent:

-The intent of these scripts and microcontrollers is to provide a set of efficient, easy to set up and customize, performance-conscious, and intuitive controllers for some common and not-so-common drivetrain and mechanisms for vehicles in Stormworks
+The intent of these scripts and microcontrollers is to provide a set of efficient, easy to set up and customize, performance-conscious, and intuitive controllers for some common and not-so-common drivetrains and mechanisms for vehicles in Stormworks

 ### Projects: